COMPANIES EXPLAINED

 2. Sector and Industry

-Alphabet competes with major players like Meta (Facebook), Microsoft, Amazon, and Apple.
+Alphabet competes with other global tech giants such as Meta (Facebook), Microsoft, Amazon, and Apple across various business segments.

 3. Revenue Streams – How Alphabet Makes Money

-c) Hardware and Consumer Products (~5% of Revenue)
+c) Consumer Products & Hardware (~5% of Revenue)

 4. Competitive Advantage & Strengths